tkmarsh/PiBot/README.md

 Sever acts as the RC car and the client as the controller, using the GPIO for input switches.

-Uses Martin O'Hanlon's [BlueDot](https://github.com/martinohanlon/BlueDot) Library for bluetooth comms.
+Uses [Martin O'Hanlon's](https://github.com/martinohanlon) Bluetooth library [BlueDot](https://github.com/martinohanlon/BlueDot) for comms.

-Thrown together in about an hour with Martin's help at Picademy Belfast 2018.
+Thrown together in about an hour with Martin's help at [Picademy](https://www.raspberrypi.org/training/picademy/) Belfast 2018.
 (Thanks!)